kytrinyx/timetress/README.md

 The current implementation simply has a list of 200 years worth of easter.

 ## Contributing

+There are numerous holidays that did not make it onto the list in the first pass, mostly because I don't know about them.
+I had to look all but New Year's Eve up on Wikipedia.

+Please do add missing holidays, as well as modules for other countries.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)